reshinto/Automate_Building_Projects/readme.md

 # Automate Building of New Project
-* The purpose of this app is to automate the building of new project.
+* The purpose of this app is to automate the building of new projects.
-* This currently support python projects and Web projects using Javascript.
+* Currently support python projects and Web projects using Javascript.
 * No installation of additional libraries are required.

 ## Tests